LEARNAcademy/syllabus/cat-tinder/connecting/fetch-create.md

 The frontend is going to send the Rails API information, then Rails will use Active Record to post that information to the database.

-We already have a method that logs the form data for our new cat, so we can convert that method into a post request.
+We already have a function that logs the form data for our new cat, so we can convert that function into a post request.

 The fetch request will be made to the URL that is running the Rails API.
 In this case, our Rails app is running on `localhost:3000`.
 We are making a request to the post route of our Rails app.
 Remembering our RESTful routes, we know that we need to make a **POST** request to a route called `"/cats" `to create a new cat.

 Since our fetch needs to send data from the frontend to the backend we need to format our request.
 We need to send the information in the body of the request, and specify the header to accept JSON, and specify our HTTP method.

 Our fetch call will return a Promise.
-If the Promise is resolved successfully we can call the `readCat` method to reload the cats array that will include the new cat.
+If the Promise is resolved successfully we can call the `readCat` function to reload the cats array that will include the new cat.

 **/src/App.js**